 - No-Bake Lemon Mousse Cheesecake

 - Lemon Curd and Raspberry Tartlets

 - 1 cup Butter at room temperature

 - 1 cup Extra Fine Sugar Put granulated sugar in a food processor/blender and just make it finer

 - 1 ½ teaspoons Baking Powder

 - Jar of good quality Raspberry Jam (or strawberry)

 For the cake

-Spread the jam over the base of both sponges.
-Over the jam on the bottom sponge, spread the cream.
+- Spread the jam over the base of both sponges.
+Smooth whipped cream over the jam.
 Sandwich the two cakes together.